noel-yap/grid-path/README.md

 The general strategy is to start at both the starting and destination coordinates and try out each available step from each direction to find where they may meet.
 Each exploration keeps track of valid paths and which steps are still available.
 If an exploration hits an obstacle, retraces steps, or visits an already-visited coordinate, it's pruned out of the exploration space.
-The algorithm stops when some solution is found or when it's known no solution exists.
+The algorithm stops when it finds a solution or when it's known no solution exists.

 Grid.findDirections is the entry point to the final problem.
 GridTest.shouldFindDirections verifies the given scenario.